 Following hot on the heels of rival KFit, GuavaPass made a sprint for the fitness scene in Manila this month – making it the second multi-access fitness pass in the Philippines.

-GuavaPass, founded by Robert Pachter and Jeffrey Liu in Singapore, launched its web-based gym membership program this month and it’s attracting customers with an introductory price of 1,999 Php per month for their first year and 2,999 Php for the succeeding years.
+GuavaPass, founded by Robert Pachter and Jeffrey Liu in Singapore, launched its web-based gym membership program in Manila this month and it’s attracting customers with an introductory price of 1,999 Php per month for their first year and 2,999 Php for the succeeding years.
 The mobile application is live as well can be downloaded from respective Android and iOS app stores.

 GuavaPass enables discovery and booking of fitness classes and partner studios in Manila for a flat fee, so GuavaPass users need not limit themselves to a single gym membership.
 Like KFit, GuavaPass’s monthly billing allows its clients to terminate their subscription anytime.